 As a leader in the hospital sector of the healthcare industry, the nation's largest and fastest growing domestic industry, the Company must ensure that it attracts and retains the leadership and managerial talent needed to sustain its position in this rapidly changing industry.
-To remain competitive in the Company's financial, capital and business markets, continued Company growth in revenue and improvement in profitability are paramount objectives of the Company's strategy.
-These strategic imperatives are the fundamental point of alignment between stockholder value and the compensation of executive management.
+To remain competitive in the Company's financial, capital and business markets, continued Company growth in revenue and profitability (growth in earnings per share) are paramount objectives of the Company's strategy.
+We believe these strategic imperatives are the fundamental points of alignment between stockholder value and the compensation of executive management.
+In recent years, stockholders have begun to focus on year-over-year stock price performance as a key measure of stockholder-executive compensation alignment.
+Accordingly, this element has been incorporated as a component in the incentive compensation plans for the Company's chief executive officer and chief financial officer.